Frequently Asked Questions

 Tom E. Norris, MD, became the Chair of the Department of Family Medicine in 2011 after an interim role.
 He has had experience in clinical practice, residency program administration, medical school education and curriculum development.
 He has been a leader of the Washington Academy of Family Physicians, WAFP Foundation, the American Board of Family Medicine and the American Board of Medical Specialties in the past making him uniquely qualified to lead our department.
 J. Mark Beard, MD, became Program Director in June 2011 after being a faculty member in the program since 2003.
 Justin Osborn, MD, became the Associate Program Director in 2011.
 We welcomed Grace Shih, MD, as a faculty member in June 2013 to lead the women’s health training and RHEDI grant.
 We anticipate hiring a new faculty member in early 2015.

-Our residents receive 12 weeks of dedicated OB training in the R1 and R2 years at UWMC and Group Health Cooperative.
+Our residents receive 12 weeks of dedicated OB training in the R1 and R2 years at UWMC and UW Northwest Hospital.
 In addition, residents rotate on the Family Medicine Service for 14 weeks throughout their three years, during which there is ample OB experience under the guidance of faculty family physicians.
-Residents also rotate through Columbia Health Center, a Community Health clinic serving indigent patients, providing longitudinal prenatal care to this at-risk group as well as attending their deliveries.
-Our residents feel competently trained in management of low-risk obstetrics and appropriate consultation for high-risk OB patients, and the majority of our graduates include OB in their practices.
+Residents also rotate through Neighborcare Health at Columbia City, a Community Health clinic serving underserved patients, providing longitudinal prenatal care to this at-risk group as well as attending their deliveries.
+Our residents feel fully trained in the management of low-risk obstetrics and appropriate consultation for high-risk OB patients, and the majority of our graduates include OB in their practices.

 Residents get extensive inpatient and ER pediatric training at Childrens’ Regional Medical Center.
 Historically, pediatric care exposure in the continuity clinics had been a relative weakness of the program.
 However, the clinics do community-based marketing to increase pediatric visits, as well as internal environmental enhancements to expand pediatric outpatient teaching and make the clinics more attractive to kids.
 Pediatric patients are commonly less available in urban settings due to the high cost of living expenses for a family.
 Significant improvements have been seen with our move to the Northgate area of Seattle where there is improved access to families.